Ubiquitous Synergy Seeker: Final albums: 2017–2021

 In January 2017, USS released their second studio album, New World Alphabet.

 On October 26, 2020, the band announced via Twitter that their upcoming album, Einsteins of Consciousness, would be their last, and posted a message saying goodbye to their fans and promising one final tour when it's appropriate to do so.
 The record was released on January 8, 2021.

 Final Freakquency Tour: 2021

 On June 24, 2021, the band began selling tickets to their final farewell tour, dubbed the Final Freakquency Tour.
 This began on November 20 in Buffalo, New York, following the easing of COVID-19 restrictions.
 The tour was set to end on December 18, 2021, with the band's final performance in Toronto.
 However, due to the rise of the coronavirus Omicron variant, the show was postponed to June 2022.

 In October 2021, NHL on Sportsnet introduced new theme music composed by the band, titled "Never Stop".

 Reunion: 2025–present

-In January 2025, USS announced a return show at Toronto's Concert Hall for June of that year, which sold out immediately; the band subsequently announced additional shows.
+In January 2025, USS announced a reunion show at Toronto's Concert Hall for June of that year, which sold out immediately; the band subsequently announced additional shows.